 The easiest way to debunk the fakers is with a simple calculation.
 Add up the fuse value and multiply that by 14.4 volts.
-This is the standard voltage an automotive battery is suppose to have when connected to an amplifier.
-We are going to use the Hifonics Brutus BRX2400.1D as an example to help your throughout this blog.
+This is the standard voltage an automotive alternator is suppose to have when connected to an amplifier.
+We are going to use the Hifonics Brutus BRX2400.1D as an example to help you throughout this blog.
 This amp has a single 250-amp fuse and the calculation is as followed:

 If Hifonics listed the Brutus BRX2400.1D to have a a max power rating significantly higher than 3,600, this would be another red flag.
 Luckily this brand is extremely credible, only releasing products of the highest quality.
 Sonic Electronix and the CEA have both tested this amplifier.
 You can trust this brand.

 The size of the power and ground terminals is another characteristic to be conscientious of.
 Since high power amplifiers (2,000w+) require significant current, a 4 or 8 gauge wire is simply not going to get the job done.
 If a 2,000w amp recommends using a 4 or 8 gauge wire for installation this should raise another red flag.
 Rather a 1/0 gauge terminal is typically what a 2,000 watt amplifier needs to receive the proper current.
 If it sounds to good to be true, chances are it is.

 Sonic Electronix has been fighting against false advertising for years.
 Our website gives three power ratings; claimed output, certified results, and dynamic results.
 Claimed output comes from the manufacturer, whereas certified and dynamic are both determined by an Amp Dyno test.
 Again we are going to use the Hifonics Brutus BRX2400.1D as the example.